MicrosoftDocs/azure-devops-docs/docs/boards/queries/build-test-integration.md

 :::row-end:::

-**Notes**
+> [!NOTE]
-1. Requires TFS 2013.3 or later version to be installed on the application-tier server and existing projects to be updated to support Test Plan and Test Suite.
+> 1. Requires TFS 2013.3 or later version to be installed on the application-tier server and existing projects to be updated to support Test Plan and Test Suite.
-2. Do not customize the picklist for these fields.
+> 2. Do not customize the picklist for these fields.
 The system accepts only those values listed.